When and where to go

 What to bring

-You’ll need a paper and a pencil or some other means of keeping a tally of the maximum number of birds you see.
+You’ll need a paper and a pencil or some other means of keeping a tally of the birds you see.
 Dress appropriately for the weather with warm layers, waterproofs and suitable footwear – or a sunhat and sunscreen.
 Carry a mobile phone with you in case of emergencies.

 It might also be useful to bring:

 - Flask with a hot drink and some snacks

 - A bird guide (book or app) or a smartphone to check our Meet the Birds guide

 Many of the birds on the coast are identifiable without binoculars using our online bird identification guide.
 But remember not to get too close and to follow the Coastal Code so that you don’t disturb the birds while on your watch.